richinrix/Playfaircipher/README.md

 #     Playfair

 This uses Playfair cipher encryption and decryption.

-The input asks or the
+The input as for the
 * message u want to encrypt/decrypt.
 * the secret key with only which u can decrypt the text message.